Representing Immigrant Survivors:

 - Recorded on 7/12/2019 -

 View the training online anytime.
 You will be emailed the training link within 1 business day of registering.

-This training is intended for pro bono lawyers (licensed to practice and in good standing in at least one state), nonprofit staff, and law students.
-Volunteer lawyers must agree to accept at least one case helping an immigrant survivor from a Maryland Immigrant Legal Assistance Project (MILAP) Partner within one year of registration (note, depending upon the process that applies to the pro bono case, volunteer lawyers may need to attend hearings at the Baltimore Immigration Court).
+This training is intended for pro bono lawyers (licensed to practice and in good standing in at least one state) and nonprofit legal services provider staff.
+Volunteer lawyers must agree to accept at least one case helping an immigrant survivor from a Maryland Immigrant Legal Assistance Project (MILAP) Partner within one year from this registration (note, depending upon the process that applies to the pro bono case, volunteer lawyers may need to attend hearings at the Baltimore Immigration Court).
 Cases helping someone get a U visa and VAWA status are more likely to be at the beginner level than other immigration cases.

 Co-sponsored by Pro Bono Resource Center of Maryland, Baltimore City Mayor’s Office of Immigrant and Multicultural Affairs (MIMA), Catholic Charities Archdiocese of Washington, Catholic Charities of Baltimore, Kids in Need of Defense, Open Society Institute, Tahirih Justice Center, University of Baltimore School of Law Immigrant Rights Clinic